AwaNoodle/buildingAppWithDocker/README.md

 App.js sets up our base URI at **/api/whereis** and attaches the route handler we created to it.
 This will give us a handler for **/api/whereis/someNameHere**.
 We've also added a handler on **/** mostly as a quick sanity check that the app is up and running.
 We've also told Express.js to listen to port 7788.
 That's all there is to it.

-The base image is going to try starting our app using **npm** which requires that We modify **package.json**.
-The important part is the **scripts** field as it will contain the script that will be used to start the app.
-Open the files and update it to:
+The base Docker image is going to try starting our app using the **npm** command.
+NPM lets you define scripts to perform actions such as testing and running.
+We need to update our **package.json** to define what action we want when the **start** script is run.
+Open the **package.json** file and update it to:

 ```json
 "scripts": {